Net Investment Income Tax (NIIT)

 FAQs

 No. The NIIT is a federal income tax and is not deductible on your federal tax return.
 However, it may be deductible on some state returns depending on state law.
+Taxpayers should consult with a tax professional to determine the exact impact on their state-level tax liability.

 Generally, no. Non-resident aliens (NRAs) are typically exempt from NIIT unless they are married to a U.S. citizen or resident and elect to be treated as a resident for tax purposes.
+This exemption makes the U.S. investment market attractive for certain international investors, though other taxes like withholding may still apply.

-You must file **IRS Form 8960** with your Form 1040.
+You must file IRS Form 8960 with your Form 1040.
 This form calculates your Net Investment Income and determines the tax liability.
+Failing to file this form when you meet the income criteria can result in penalties and interest from the IRS, as they can cross-reference your 1099 reporting with your income level.

-Distributions from qualified plans like 401(k)s and IRAs are **excluded** from Net Investment Income.
-However, these distributions increase your Modified Adjusted Gross Income (MAGI), which could push you over the threshold to owe NIIT on *other* investment income.
+Distributions from qualified plans like 401(k)s and IRAs are excluded from Net Investment Income.
+However, these distributions increase your Modified Adjusted Gross Income (MAGI), which could push you over the threshold to owe NIIT on other investment income.
+This is a subtle but important interaction in retirement planning.

 The Bottom Line